GrubbyLittleRaccoon/QT19-T19E1-derivative/README.md

 </div>

 #### Receiver
 The switch holder for the magazine release is a little awkward to assemble.
-After you attach the trigger plate to the receiver, mount the switch inside the holder/bracket.
+Tackle this only after you attach the trigger plate to the receiver.

+Firstly, mount the switch inside the holder/bracket.
+I've done this using 4x M3x8 SHSC, which probably isn't the best way to handle these switches, feel free find a better way to do this.

+I've used two switches despite only wiring one up to supply additional force to the mag release lever.

 <div align="center">
     <img src="images/magblockswitches.jpg" width="300" />